randomtask2000/SwiftUIViewsToDoList/README.md

 * State Persistence

 ## Thoughts
-I have to admit that it's hard to get going in Swift because of the various versions and patterns that have changed the look and feel quite a bit over the years.
+I have to admit that it's not easy to get going in Swift because of the various versions and patterns that have changed the look and feel quite a bit over the years.
 But, I hope this repo helps you get start as I'm trying to now.